abdu95/da2-assignment_1/README.md

 11. Read Evaluation
 12. Take care when it is possible to make ln transformation: you may need to drop or change some variables >> Should I change some variables?
 13. For **reasoning** and for **regression models**, should I pick one (log-log) or many (log-log + level-log)
+14. So you have chosen log-log model OR weighted OLS model